jgm/pandoc/doc/lua-filters.md

     a table with a subset of the keys and values of a ReaderOptions object; defaults to the default values documented in the manual. ([ReaderOptions]|table)

+`read_env`
+:   which environment the reader operates in: Possible values
+    are:

+    - 'io' is the default and gives the behavior described above.
+    - 'global' uses the same environment that was used to read the input files; the parser has full access to the file-system and the mediabag.
+    - 'sandbox' works like 'global' and give the parser access to the mediabag, but prohibits file-system access.

+    Defaults to `'io'`. (string)

 Returns: pandoc document ([Pandoc](#type-pandoc))